Pleasanton Weather Forecast For The Week Ahead - NewsBreak

 Pleasanton Weather Forecast For The Week Ahead

-PLEASANTON, TX(Updated at 8am ET)Here's your weather forecast for the next four days.
+PLEASANTON, CA(Updated at 8am ET)Here's your weather forecast for the next four days.

 Wednesday, August 25